 Losing weight can be great, but what’s the deal?
-Is it possible to lose fat and weight and gain muscle at the same time?
+Is it possible to lose fat and gain muscle at the same time?

 “Essentially yes, people are capable of doing both, but it’s not a very easy thing to do,” said Briana Silvestri, a physician assistant with Banner – University Orthopedic and Sports Medicine Institute in Phoenix, AZ.

 For the Average Joe, when it comes to weight loss and muscle gain, it will take a lot of discipline, which can be difficult—even painful (think self-discipline kind of pain)—but it is possible to have the best of both worlds.
 Silvestri explained the science behind accomplishing this feat and tips for getting that body you always dreamed of.

 First two important concepts to understand: how you lose weight differs from how you gain muscle—these goals often conflict with one another.